Bathroom Plumbing Southwark — Verified Bathroom Plumbers

 Bathroom plumbing in council and rented properties in Southwark

-If your landlord fails to address a bathroom plumbing fault that poses a risk, report directly to Southwark Council’s private tenant housing team.
-The council aims to responds the next working day to urgent problems.⁶
+Report faults to your landlord or agent in writing first.
+If they do not respond or take steps to arrange a repair, and the fault poses a risk, report directly to Southwark Council’s private sector housing enforcement team.
+The council aims to respond within 2 working days, or the next working day for urgent problems.⁶

 For leaseholders and homeowners in Southwark planning a bathroom renovation, confirm with your managing agent or building manager whether any works to shared pipes, risers or soil stacks require prior consent.